-Today, I would bring to your attention two recent developments that could significantly affect the growth of cycling across the region and, consequently its sole bikeable connector – the George Washington Bridge.
+Today, I will highlight two recent developments poised to significantly grow cycling across the region and, consequently, across its sole bikeable connector.

-In concert with groups including the NY-NJ Trail Conference, Jersey Off Road Bike Association and Palisades MTB, the Bergen Plan will seek to develop a model for the design and construction of sustainable hiking and biking trails within designated parks.
+Together with groups including NY-NJ Trail Conference, Jersey Off Road Bike Association and Palisades MTB, the County will seek to develop a model for sustainable hiking and biking trails within designated parks.

-And by establishing a network of bikeways, the County would extend park access to all of its municipalities.
-These include some of the most densely populated in the U.S. – many of which face a parkland deficit.
+Once complete, it would extend park access to some of the most densely populated places in the U.S. – many of which face a parkland deficit.

 Harlem River Bridge Access

 New York City DOT also just announced a $90 million program to expand bicycle-pedestrian capacity across seven Harlem River bridges connecting Manhattan and the Bronx.
-The goal is to reduce the distance between bicycle crossingsfrom every three miles to one mile, so that no detour would require more than a 10-minute ride.
+The goal is to reduce the distance between bicycle crossings from every three miles to one mile, so that no detour would require more than a 10-minute ride.3

-Peak use across all the Harlem River bridges was 3900 cyclists per day in 2015.4 For comparison the daily total for NYC’s four East River Bridges is 20,000.
-That’s up from 3000 per day 20 years ago, before DOT began a similarly dramatic expansion of access.
+Current peak use across the Harlem River bridges is 3900 cyclists per day.4 For comparison, NYC’s four East River Bridges is 20,000 per day – but that’s up from 3000 cyclists per day twenty years ago – before DOT began a similarly dramatic expansion of access.

-The Bergen and New York plans connectto, and extend, the East Coast Greenway5and Empire State Trail,6 and help to realize the Regional Plan Association’s vision of a 1650 mile Tri-State Trail Network.7
+The Bergen and New York plans will connect to, and extend, the East Coast Greenway5and Empire State Trail,6 and help to realize the Regional Plan Association’s vision of a 1650 mile Tri-State Trail Network.7

-Together, they hold enormous potential to grow cycling across the region and to satisfy the public’s desire for high-quality recreational space and for safe, cheap, efficient, sustainable and healthy modes of transport.
+Together, they will satisfy the public’s desire for high-quality recreational space and for safe, cheap, efficient, sustainable and healthy modes of transit.
 From a cyclist’s perspective, they’re flat out awesome.

-However, both plans will flow, like tributaries, to an already swollen river and their realization will only hasten the George’s obsolescence as a cycling facility, unless the PA takes the opportunity of the recabling to upgrade its paths to comply with national standards.8
+Both plans, however, will flow like tributaries to an already swollen river.
+Their realization will only hasten the George’s obsolescence as a cycling facility, unless the PA takes the opportunity of the recabling to upgrade its paths to comply with national standards.8

 Bergen County Parks Master Plan, Rutgers Center for Urban Environmental Sustainability, p.
 139-145, 181-192, https://tinyurl.com/ydx4xm6m